kevinwatson/rails-database-patterns-book/050-chapter-04.md

 Active Model is used by Active Record for data validation, serialization and a number of other features.

 Not all models need to be Active Record models that map to a database.
 We can add models to our app where some models are backed by a database, while another model could map to an API endpoint.
-This leads us to Active Remote - models that map to a remote service over a message bus.
-We'll discuss this in detail in the next chapter.

 ## Resources